Volleyball Rotational Fault

 What are the consequences of being called for a rotational fault in volleyball?

-The answer to this question relies on whether or not the team being called for a rotational fault is serving or receiving.
+The consequences of a rotational fault depend on who commits the fault.
 If the team being called for the violation is receiving, the opposing team is given a point.
 If the team guilty of the offense is serving, they lose their chance to serve, and the other team gets a point.
 In the second instance, the opponent is given a chance to serve and a point.

 How does the rotation work in volleyball?

-There are six positions on a volleyball court.
+Although the six volleyball positions are numbered counterclockwise, players move clockwise through the positions.
 The far-right position in the back row is number one, and the rest of the positions are numbered counterclockwise from there.
 This means that the front row is numbered four, three, two from left to right, and the back row are five, six, one from left to right.
-Although the positions are numbered counterclockwise, players move clockwise through the positions.
 A team rotates every time they switch from receiving to serving.